From The Giant’s Campaign, a Novel

 After perhaps half a mile, they reached the lizards.
 The rearmost ones stared back into the approaching light with their huge lambent eyes.
 Less camouflaged now than when Megaera had last seen them, they showed themselves to be like a hybrid of giant gecko and tiny dragon, with a crest of small spines along their heads.
 Membranes like glide wings connected their shoulders to their sides.
 Stefan called to them in a croaking, hissing language.
 The hindmost repeated the instruction to those in front, initiating a pattering stampede.
 Within seconds, the nearest lizard was also on the move, and an instant later its spade-ended tail waved off into darkness.
 “Brave of them to wait,” he gasped.
 “But I’ve sent them ahead.
 All the way.”

 Megaera did not ask what this meant.
 She could barely keep stride with Stefan, Zadrian, the dwarves, and Dirk.
-Arslan lagged behind, but the heavy, widely spaced thuds of his footfalls could be heard, now slipping back, now catching up.
+Bringing up the rear, Arslan’s heavy, widely spaced footfalls could be heard, now slipping back, now catching up.
 Half an hour passed, at least, when finally a blue glow appeared in the distance.
-Abruptly, the walls fell away, and they intersected a vast tunnel that slanted to the left, lit by the blue lichen.
-They all stopped, and Megaera doubled over to catch her wind as she glanced around her.
-Wisps of steam or smoke curled past along the ceiling, borne on a languid draft from below.
+Abruptly, the walls fell away, and they intersected a vast tunnel that slanted down to the left, glowing with the familiar blue lichen.
+They all stopped, and Megaera doubled over to catch her wind as she glanced around.
+Borne on a languid draft from below, wisps of steam or smoke curled up the passage and passed by them along the ceiling.
 The air smelled of sulfur and other things, a kind of spicy rot that burned the back of Megaera’s throat as she heaved each breath.

 Stefan looked left and right.
-He gasped, “Nothing here.
+“Nothing here.
 So far, so good.”

 The dwarves also caught their wind for a few seconds, then unclipped their hammers and turned their attention to closing the shaft they’d come through.
 In a minute, the gap was sealed over with lichen-covered rock.

-“Because the guardians will not allow it, of course.
+“Because the guardians will not allow it.
 You seem to know much and very little at the same time.
 Which of the Powers sent you?”

 Zadrian cut in.
 “What do you mean by ‘Powers’?”